 Tri-c Community Day

-- Tri-c Community Day's student population of 167 students has declined by 16% over five school years.
+- Tri-c Community Day's student population of 217 students has stayed relatively flat over five school years.

 |School Type||Alternative school|